216k155/luxtre/README.md

 ### Development - with Lux Wallet (lux-bridge)

-Build and run lux-bridge [using instructions in the repo](https://github.com/216k155/lux-bridge/tree/master/lux)

 Symlink the npm package in the subfolder `lux-bridge/lux`:
 * `npm link` (inside the lux sub folder of the Lux client)
 * `npm link lux-client-api` (inside this lux frontend app)